 After several decades of inactivity, community leaders came together to form the Grays Harbor Public Development Authority, with the ultimate goal of redeveloping the site into productive commercial space.
 The group yielded ownership of the campus to the Port of Grays Harbor in 2013, and today the half-finished power plant is now home to an 1,800-acre business park with around 50 tenants.

 The enormous cooling towers have also provided the backdrop for scenes in several blockbuster films, including Transformers 4: Age of Extinction and Transformers 5: The Last Knight.
-The Seattle Fire Department has also used the property as a training location.
+The Seattle Fire Department has also used the property as a training location, and is one of the most publicly accessible abandoned places in Washington, with ample history.

 Fisher Flour Mill